deajan/pmOCR/README.md

 There's also an option to avoid passing PDFs to the OCR engine that already contain text.

 After installation, please configure /usr/local/bin/pmocr.sh script variables in order to monitor the directories you need, and adjust your specific options.

 Launch service (initV style)
 service pmocr-srv start

-Launch service (systemd style) systemctl start pmocr-srv
+Launch service (systemd style) systemctl start pmocr-srv@default.service

 Check service state (initV style) service pmocr-srv status

-Check service state (systemd style) systemctl status pmocr-srv
+Check service state (systemd style) systemctl status pmocr-srv@default.service

 ## Multiple service instances

-In order to monitor multiple directories with different OCR settings, you may create multiple service instances.
+In order to monitor multiple directories with different OCR settings, you need to clone the /etc/pmocr/default.conf.

-- Copy the main executable /usr/local/bin/pmocr.sh to /usr/local/bin/pmocr-instance.sh
-- Edit the file change INSTANCE_ID variable
-- If using InitV, copy the InitV service file /etc/init.d/pmocr-srv to /etc/init.d/pmocr-instance-srv
-   - Edit the file /etc/init.d/pmocr-instance-srv and change prog variable from "pmocr" to "pmocr-instance" and variable progexec from "pmocr.sh" to "pmocr-instance.sh"
-- If using systemd, copy the Systemd service file /lib/systemd/system/pmocr-srv.service to /lib/systemd/system/pmocr-instance-srv.service
-   - Edit the file /lib/systemd/system/pmocr-instance-srv.service and change the variable ExecStart to /usr/local/bin/pmocr-instance.sh

-You can now launch the new services like explained earlier.
+When launching pmOCR service with initV, each config file will create an instance.
+With systemD, you have to launch a service for each config file.
+Example for configs /etc/pmocr/default.conf and /etc/pmocr/other.conf

+    $ systemctl start pmocr-srv@default.conf
+    $ systemctl start pmocr-srv@other.conf

 ## Support for OCR engines